10 Best One Actor Movies of All Time

 6. Gray’s Anatomy (1996)

 Steven Soderbergh doesn’t make the same movie twice, and that is an uncommon trait to find among the generation of contemporary directors.
 He’s the guy who wouldn’t give two cents to what you perceive of him, and has always been experimenting with his work.
 In the period from 1993 to ’98, he directed a lot of low budget films which weren’t solid but gathered him the experience he needed for his smashing start to the 21st century.
-One of them was ‘Gray’s Anatomy’ that featured Spalding Gray delivering his trademark monologue performance.
+One of them was ‘Gray’s Anatomy’, which featured Spalding Gray delivering his trademark monologue performance.
 It works out as a very witty dark comedy, as Spalding Gray talks about suffering from a rare condition called macular pucker and the ridiculous methods he has tried to cure it.
 If you are stressed out and tired of all the mishappenings in life, just sit back, relax and let Gray entertain you.

 Read More: Best Movie Chases of All Time